 We also tried to shoot the pictures of some moving objects at night in low to pitch-black settings and observed that even with AI, it could not effectively freeze the moment for us to capture

 The Portrait feature on Huawei P30 Pro is not too aggressive, and thanks to the ToF sensor, it is terrific.
-But when you are taking portrait shots in low-light, the noise starts to creep in, as you can see in the image below.
+But when you take portrait shots in low-light, the noise starts to creep in, as you can see in the image below.

 The picture was taken after midnight in Greater Iqbal Park without the help of any light source.
-Though the camera was able to see in the dark, details of the primary subject overlapped with the noise, which can especially be seen on our team member’s face.
+However, in the dark, the camera was able to see details of the primary subject overlapped with the noise, which can especially be seen on our team member’s faces.

-In contrast, the background blur in the following image is too aggressive, which makes the scene look a bit artificial.
-Additionally, there is no noise in the picture, and you can see the facial details of the subject.
+In contrast, the background blur in the following image is too aggressive, making the scene look a bit artificial.
+Additionally, there is no noise in the picture, and you can see the subject’s facial details.

-These two pics lead us to the conclusion that the lights play a significant factor in calming the portrait effect at night.
-In pitch-dark scenarios, P30 Pro will capture the portrait image but will suffer from the loss of some details.
+These two pics lead us to conclude that the lights play a significant factor in calming the portrait effect at night.
+P30 Pro will capture the portrait image in pitch-dark scenarios but will suffer from the loss of some details.

-Just like any other Huawei smartphone, P30 Pro can take good selfies in the dark owing to the inclusion of flash.
+Like any other Huawei smartphone, P30 Pro can take good selfies in the dark due to flash inclusion.
 We tried taking a picture in extremely dark conditions without using the flash, and the flagship device managed to pull through.
 Even though the image lacked details, you won’t miss out on creating moments with your friends.